 I hiked across open slopes and through light forest until I came to the sharp edge of another gully / avalanche slope.
 I then followed the edge east for ~170m until I came to the crest of the mountain’s southern ridge.
 Again, there was no shortage of animal trails to help me out.

-Finally on the crest of the southern ridge and looking east at another unnamed outlier of the Tecumseh/Phillipps massif.
+Finally on the crest of the southern ridge and looking east at the summit of “Shooting Star Peak”.

 The grade became considerably more pleasant once I was on the crest.